Fort Anjediva

 Fort Anjediva, built on the Anjadip Island, off the coast of the Indian state of Karnataka but under the administrative jurisdiction of the Indian state of Goa, was once under Portuguese rule.
 The island of Anjadip has an area of 1.5 km2.

 Though the fort has a rich history linked to rule in Portuguese India, the fort is presently in ruins.
 The historic church on the island in its vicinity, the Church of Our Lady of Springs, was built in 1505.
-The Chapel of St Francis D’Assissi is also located here but it is in ruins.
+The Chapel of Francis of Assisi is also located here, but it is in ruins.

 History

 Because of its strategic importance in the seafaring route to India and also as a watering destination for ships, a fort was built on Anjadip island by the Portuguese to enhance their military presence and control of the Eastern trade route.

 In March 1505, Dom Francisco de Almeida came to India to serve as the Viceroy for the Portuguese monarch Emanuel I, and was the first permanent Portuguese representative in Asia.
 He had a “Regimento” or mandatory orders to establish four forts in India, which included the fort at Anjadip island, off the West Coast of India (the other three forts were proposed at Cannanore, Cochin and Quilon) where seafaring merchant vessels from Greece, Arabia, Egypt, and Portugal would stop for water on their way to and from the East carrying valuable goods, such as spices from India.